UNSW-CEEM/nempy/docs/source/intro.rst

 Nempy is an open-source python package that can be used to model the dispatch procedure of the Australian National Electricity Market (NEM).
 The dispatch process is at the core of many market modelling studies.
 Nempy allows users to easily configure a dispatch model to fit the relevant research question.
-Furthermore, if extra functionality is needed, the python implementation and open-source licencings allow the user to make modifications.
+Furthermore, if extra functionality is needed, the python implementation and open-source licencing allow the user to make modifications.
 Nempy is feature rich, flexible, can recreate historical dispatch with a high degree of accuracy, runs fast, and has detailed documentation.

 The Nempy source code is on GitHub: https://github.com/UNSW-CEEM/nempy.